Test in production without watermarks.

 End Module

-Using the BarcodeReader's Read method to scan barcode data from the designated picture file.
+Using the BarcodeReader's Read method scans barcode data from the designated picture file.
 Verify whether any barcodes can be found in the picture.
-If barcodes are located, report the type and value of each iteration to the console.
-If not, print a message saying that the barcode was not detected. we are going to read the below barcode image with the help of the above code.
+If barcodes are located, print the type and value of each iteration to the console.
+If none are found, print a message saying that the barcode was not detected.
+We are going to read the below barcode image with the help of the above code.

 Below is the image generated from the above barcode image.